strvcom/DeallocTests/README.md

 extension ThirdViewController: DeallocTestable {}
 ```

 The file `MainCoordinatorDeallocTester.swift` is also very simple.
 It defines the testing scenario for MainCoordinator.
-Let's talk about it's parts.

 ```swift
 var mainCoordinator: MainCoordinator? {
     applyAssembliesToContainer()
     return MainCoordinator()
 }
 ```

-This will inicialize the Swinject dependency container and instantiate the main coordinator.
-The method `applyAssembliesToContainer` is defined in main target.
-The  scenario for main coordinator test looks like this (don't be scared, it is almost boilerplate code which is common for every test scenario):
+This will initialize a Swinject dependency container and instantiate the main coordinator.
+The method `applyAssembliesToContainer` is defined in the main target.
+The scenario for the main coordinator test looks like this (don't be scared, it is almost boilerplate code which is common for every test scenario):

 ```swift
 func test_mainCoordinatorDealloc() {
     presentingController = showPresentingController()